Estimating the drivers of urban economic complexity and their connection to economic performance: Model of urban economic complexity

-The theory behind our model is based on three assumptions.
-First, most of urban phenomena are the conjunction of complementary factors.
-Complementarity implies that for a phenomenon to occur, all factors must be simultaneously present.
-More complex phenomena are those that require more of the underlying causal factors.
-Second, cities acquire these factors through a stochastic process of accumulation.
-And third, each person in the city is different in the factors they bring to the city.
-The exposure of people to the city is what generates the different outcomes across urban phenomena.
-These assumptions are the general basis for the theory of economic complexity \cite{HidalgoEtAl2007,HidalgoHausmann2009,HausmannHidalgo2011}.
-They can be mathematized and developed into a quantitative model of cities \cite{gomez2016explaining}.
+The theory we apply here is based on three assumptions.
+First, industries are defined as different conjunctions of complementary factors, as it has been shown in \cite{neffke2019value}.
+Complementarity implies that, for a unit of employment to be created in an industry, all factors must be simultaneously present.
+More complex industries are those that require more underlying causal factors.
+Second, cities possess a multiplicity of these factors\footnote{In \citep{gomez2016explaining} we developed a model in which factors are acquired through a stochastic process of accumulation, but here we simply take the factors present in a city as a given}.
+And third, each person in the city have an (individual) ability to get their own factors.
+In general, we refer to these factors as ``capabilities'', and we use these terms interchangeably.
+We claim that the model reveals a simple methodology to estimate these underlying complexity metrics that allows us to understand the differences in average wages and average size of establishments across cities and industries.

-In this theory, a phenomenon occurs when the requirements (or factors) for the phenomenon are all satisfied, either because the individual has them or because they are provisioned by the city.
-Assume that a specific industry $f$ requires the combination of $M_f$ different and complementary capabilities.
-The parameter $M_f$ represents, in this view, the ``inherent complexity'' of the economic activity associated with the production of industry's product $f$.
-The more capabilities are needed, the larger the value of $M_f$, and the more complex the activity.
-We note that the number of capabilities, in principle, can be very large, i.e., $M_f \gg 1$.
-Thinking probabilistically in this model will provide several insights, and this is enabled by the assumption about the large multiplicity of capabilities \cite{gomez2016explaining}.